Josh-Wickens/find-me-football/README.md

 ### **Home Page** ###

-- nav bar will hide the seach word so that the links are smaller without changing the font size.
+- Nav bar will hide the seach word so that the links are smaller without changing the font size.
 - The reviews will would be on top of each other instead of side by side depending on screen width.
-- text and social media links will be smaller depending on the screen size.
+- Text and social media links will be smaller depending on the screen size.
-- lighthouse testing shows that the homepage is compatible.
+- Lighthouse testing shows that the homepage is compatible.

 ![screenshot of lighthouse testing for homepage (index.html)](assets/images/lighthouse-1.png)

 ### **Find Game & Find Team Pager** ###
-- font and elements will get smaller with the screen size getting smaller.
+- Font and elements will get smaller with the screen size getting smaller.
-- the portrait image is replaced with a horizontal image.
+- The portrait image is replaced with a horizontal image.
-- lighthouse testing shows that the homepage is compatible.
+- Lighthouse testing shows that the homepage is compatible.

 lighthouse testing for 'find game page'

 ![screenshot of lighthouse testing for find-game page](assets/images/lighthouse-2.png)

-- originally the testing came out poor for performance for the 'find team page'
+- Originally the testing came out poor for performance for the 'find team page'
 ![screenshot of poor performance for find-game page](assets/images/lighthouse-3-bad.png)

-- after a changed the image to a png image the testing came out good.
+- After I changed the image to a png image the testing came out good.
 ![screenshot of good performance for find-game page](assets/images/lighthouse-3-good.png)

 ### **sign-up page** ###
-- font and elements will get smaller with the screen size getting smaller.
+- Font and elements will get smaller with the screen size getting smaller.
-- the form will be responsive to max-wiidth and also max-height as the header and footer on this page are both fixed.
+- The form will be responsive to max-wiidth and also max-height as the header and footer on this page are both fixed.
-- lighthouse testing shows that the homepage is compatible.
+- Lighthouse testing shows that the homepage is compatible.
 ![screenshot of good performance for sign-up page](assets/images/lighthouse-4.png)

 ### **Validators** ###
-- validator passed for html w3c validator - no errors
+- Validator passed for html w3c validator - no errors
-- validator passed for css official (jigsaw) validator - no errors
+- Validator passed for css official (jigsaw) validator - no errors

 ___
 ___

 ## **Bugs** ##

-- there was a bug where once deployed on a smaller device the home page content would only show on half of the screen.
+- There was a bug where once deployed on a smaller device the home page content would only show on half of the screen.
 I solved this by adding media queries to smaller screen sizes.
-- links to the pages in the header would be blue once page opened rather than black.
+- Links to the pages in the header would be blue once page opened rather than black.
 They would change to black once I had used the link.
 I solved this issue by adding color: black to all the a elements.
-- there was a bug where I had images in a polaroid picture styling for when deployed through git hub.
+- There was a bug where I had images in a polaroid picture styling for when deployed through git hub.
 This did not show when testing using python3 -m http.server.
 These images were removed.
 ![screen shot of polaroid pictures working](assets/images/polaroid-pictures-working.png) ![screen shot of polaroid pictures working](assets/images/polaroid-pictures-bug.png)
-- the sign up form wasn't very reponsive to different max-wdith sizes.
+- The sign up form wasn't very reponsive to different max-wdith sizes.
 The bottom part of the form would display under the fixed footer.
 I solved this by adding a max height media querie so that the form would be reponsive to height as well as width.

 ___
 ___